Loughlinstown: Loughlinstown Workhouse

 The Rathdown Union, which was established in 1839, constructed a workhouse on 8 acres of land just south of Loughlinstown village.
 The institution provided 600 places for the destitute of Dundrum, Blackrock, Stillorgan, Kingstown (Dún Laoghaire), Killiney, Glencullen, Rathmichael, Powerscourt, Bray and Delgany.
 At the height of the Irish Famine the workhouse catered for almost 800 individuals.
 The institution now houses St. Columcille's Hospital.

 Education

 There are eight primary schools in the area.
 In Loughlinstown, St Columbanus (Catholic, mixed); in Ballybrack, St John's (Catholic, mixed), Gaelscoil Phadraig (Catholic, mixed) and Scoil Colmcille junior and senior schools (Catholic, mixed); in Shankill, Scoil Mhuire (Catholic, mixed), Rathmichael NS (Church of Ireland, mixed) and St Anne's (Catholic, mixed).

 There are three secondary schools: St Laurence College (Catholic, mixed); Holy Child Killiney (Catholic, girls) and John Scottus (interdenominational, mixed).

 Transport

-The Luas Green Line terminates a few minutes away from Loughlinstown, with the nearest stop being Brides Glen, which is a 40-minute journey to Dublin city centre.
-The nearest DART station is Shankill.
+Bus

-The 7a (to Mountjoy Square), 84a (Blackrock to Newcastle), 145 (Heuston station to Ballywaltrim) and 155 (Ikea, Ballymun to Bray station) routes from Dublin Bus serve Loughlinstown.
+The 7 and 7a (to Mountjoy Square), 84a (Blackrock to Newcastle), 145 (Heuston station to Ballywaltrim) and 155 (Ikea, Ballymun to Bray station) routes from Dublin Bus serve Loughlinstown.
 The 111 Go-Ahead Ireland route from Brides Glen to Dalkey also serves Loughlinstown.

+Rail

+The Luas Green Line isn’t far from Loughlinstown, the nearest stops are Cherrywood and Brides Glen, which provide a 40-minute journey to Dublin city centre.
+There have been plans to extend the Green Line to the station in Bray, which if they went ahead as planned, would mean the line would pass through Loughlinstown.
+However these plans are dormant for now.

+The DART is also close by, with the nearest station being Shankill.

+Road

+The N11 national route and the M11 bypass meet at Loughlinstown.

+The M50 orbital motorway also has an exit close to Loughlinstown.